Carlos Damas: Life and career

-Damas is a regular soloist with Zagreb Philharmonic Orchestra, Prague Philharmonic Orchestra, Camerata de St. Severin, Camerata da Madeira, Winnipeg Symphony, Guanzhou Symphony Orchestra, St. Luke's Orchestra, Mission Chamber Orchestra of San José.
-He has also performed in Macao with the Macao Chamber Orchestra several times since 1997 and has appeared as a soloist in concerts organized by the Melody for Dialogue Among Civilizations Association in conjunction with UNESCO, including a performance of the Bach Double Violin Concerto at Lincoln Center in 2007.
+Damas has appeared as a soloist with several orchestras, including the Zagreb Philharmonic Orchestra, Prague Philharmonic Orchestra, Camerata de St. Severin, Camerata da Madeira, Winnipeg Symphony Orchestra, Guangzhou Symphony Orchestra, St. Luke's Orchestra, and the Mission Chamber Orchestra of San José.
+Since 1997, he has performed regularly in Macao with the Macao Chamber Orchestra.
+He has also taken part in concerts organized by the Melody for Dialogue Among Civilizations Association in partnership with UNESCO, including a 2007 performance of Bach’s Double Violin Concerto at Lincoln Center in New York City.

-Carlos Damas has performed as soloist in renowned concert halls, including Salle Gaveau and Salle Cortot (Paris), Tearto D. Pedro V (Macau), Unesco Grand Auditorium (Paris), Calouste de Gulbenkian Foundation, S. Luiz Theater and Belém Cultural Center, Lee Hysan Concert Hall in Hong Kong, Ville Louvigy Orchester Philarmonique du Luxembourg, Oriental Arts Center in Shanghai, Lisinski Zagreb concert hall.
+He has performed in major concert venues such as Salle Gaveau and Salle Cortot (Paris), the Dom Pedro V Theatre (Macao), UNESCO Grand Auditorium (Paris), Calouste Gulbenkian Foundation, São Luiz Theater, Belém Cultural Center, Lee Hysan Concert Hall (Hong Kong), Ville Louvigny (home of the Orchestre Philharmonique du Luxembourg), the Shanghai Oriental Art Center, and the Lisinski Concert Hall in Zagreb.